Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Jumat, 10 Oktober 2025 20.34.26 UTC
+- WIB: Jumat, 10 Oktober 2025 21.28.56 UTC
-- WITA: Jumat, 10 Oktober 2025 21.34.26 UTC
+- WITA: Jumat, 10 Oktober 2025 22.28.56 UTC
-- WIT: Jumat, 10 Oktober 2025 22.34.26 UTC
+- WIT: Jumat, 10 Oktober 2025 23.28.56 UTC

 Kutipan Inspiratif:
-"Technology is the fashion of the '90s.
-It affects everyone, and everyone is interested in it - either from fear of being left behind or because they have a real need to use technology."
+"Friendship is born at that moment when one person says to another: What!
+You too?
+I thought I was the only one."

-Kategori: technology
+Kategori: friendship